-- Read with expression, pitching your voice higher or lower where it's appropriate or using different voices for different characters.
+- Read with expression, make your voice higher or lower where it's appropriate, or use different voices for different characters.

 - Sing nursery rhymes, make funny animal sounds, or bounce your baby on your knee — anything that shows that reading is fun.

 - Babies love — and learn from — repetition, so don't be afraid of reading the same books over and over.
-When you do so, repeat the same emphasis each time as you would with a familiar song.
+When you do, repeat the same emphasis each time as you would with a familiar song.

-- As your baby gets older, encourage him or her to touch the book or hold sturdier vinyl, cloth, or board books.
-You don't want to encourage chewing on books, but by putting them in his or her mouth, your baby is learning about them, finding out how books feel and taste — and discovering that they're not edible!
+- As your baby gets older, encourage your little one to touch the book or hold sturdier vinyl, cloth, or board books.
+You don't want to encourage chewing on books, but by putting them in the mouth, your baby is learning about them, finding out how books feel and taste — and discovering that you can't eat them!

 What to Read

-Books for babies should have simple, repetitive text and clear pictures.
-During the first few months of life, your child just likes to hear your voice, so you can read almost anything, especially books with a sing-song or rhyming text.
+Books for babies should have simple, repetitive, and familiar text and clear pictures.
+During the first few months of life, your child just likes to hear your voice.
+So you can read almost anything, especially books with a sing-song or rhyming text.
 As your baby gets more interested in looking at things, choose books with simple pictures against solid backgrounds.

-Once your baby begins to grab, you can read vinyl or cloth books that have faces, bright colors, and shapes.
-When your baby begins to respond to what's inside of books, add board books with pictures of babies or familiar objects like toys.
-When your child begins to do things like sit up in the bathtub or eat finger foods, find simple stories about daily routines like bedtime or bathtime.
-When your child starts talking, choose books that invite babies to repeat simple words or phrases.
+As your baby begins to grab, you can read vinyl or cloth books that have faces, bright colors, and shapes.
+When your baby begins to respond to what's inside the books, add board books with pictures of babies or familiar objects like toys.
+When your baby starts to do things like sit up in the bathtub or eat finger foods, find simple stories about daily routines like bedtime or bathtime.
+When your child starts talking, choose books that let babies repeat simple words or phrases.

-Books with mirrors and different textures (crinkly, soft, scratchy) are also great for this age group, as are fold-out books that can be propped up, or books with flaps that open for a surprise.
-Board books make page turning easier for infants and vinyl or cloth books can go everywhere — even the tub.
+Books with mirrors and different textures (crinkly, soft, scratchy) are also great for this age group.
+So are fold-out books you can prop up, or books with flaps that open for a surprise.
+Board books make page turning easier for infants, and vinyl or cloth books can go everywhere — even the tub.
 Babies of any age like photo albums with pictures of people they know and love.
-And every baby should have a collection of nursery rhymes!
+And babies love nursery rhymes!

-One of the best ways you can ensure that your little one grows up to be a reader is to have books around your house.
-When your baby is old enough to crawl over to a basket of toys and pick one out, make sure some books are included in the mix.
+One of the best ways to make sure that your little one grows up to be a reader is to have books around your house.
+When your baby is old enough to crawl over to a basket of toys and pick one out, make sure some books are in the mix.

-In addition to the books you own, take advantage of those you can borrow from the library.
-Many libraries have storytime just for babies too.
+Besides the books you own, you also can borrow from the library.
+Many libraries have story time for babies too.
 Don't forget to pick up a book for yourself while you're there.
-Reading for pleasure is another way you can be your baby's reading role model.
+Reading for fun is another way you can be your baby's reading role model.